vmchale/recursion_schemes/README.md

 on Edward Kmett's [Haskell
 library](https://hackage.haskell.org/package/recursion-schemes).

-As it stands, it *should* be working now.
+It *should* be working now.
 Let me know if you find any issues.

 ## Installation